 The Kennedy–Nixon debates first proved the incredible influence of on-camera appearances.
 Kennedy used on-camera techniques that he learned from the film director Arthur Penn to establish a presence and connect with the audience.
 When you look back at the debates now, the more trustworthy candidate is obvious.

 Soon after, business leaders also began to appear on camera, using the undeniable power that comes from being a recognizable public figure.
 In the 1980s, Chrysler was on the verge of going out of business when the maverick CEO Lee Iacocca negotiated a bail-out from Congress.
 Chrysler created a corporate documentary series that depicted Iacocca’s no-nonsense style.
 The videos eventually led to Iacocca starring in several television commercials that helped turn around Chrysler’s image in the public eye.
-The directors for these videos didn’t set up false scenarios or glorify reality.
+The directors for these creative corporate videos didn’t set up false scenarios or glorify reality.
 They showcased Iacocca’s true personality.
 And by the way, Chrysler was able to pay the government back seven years early.

 Being genuine on camera is the key to a compelling delivery, and it also happens to be crucial for being a successful business leader as well.
 In order to be genuine, you have to be willing to be vulnerable.
 Vulnerability is also often cited as one of the most important qualities for a leader to have in the business world.
 Being vulnerable shows others that you’re human, that you can be trusted, and makes it easier for people to engage with you and with the organization you represent.